-In 2022, five (5) of the six (6) elementary schools had an enrollment which exceeded the school's LRC, with two (2) of those school's enrollments also exceeding SRC.
-The enrollment at Williamsport Elementary was above LRC in 2022.
+In 2022, five (5) of the six (6) elementary schools had an enrollment which exceeded the school's LRC, with three (3) of those school's enrollments also exceeding SRC.
+The enrollment at Williamsport Elementary was above LRC in 2023.
 Williamsport Elementary is a magnet school that allows academically qualified students from other elementary attendance zones to attend and participate.
 The program only accounts for one (1) additional class in each of the grade 2 through 5 levels.
 The additional students in each of these classes from other attendance zones can create some year-to-year fluctuations in total enrollment.
-This facility is projected to be just below SRC in 2023 and then return to enrollment levels above SRC in 2030.
+This facility is projected to be just below SRC in 2024 and then return to enrollment levels above SRC in 2031.
 Students who attend Williamsport Elementary will matriculate to multiple middle and high schools.

-Enrollment at Fountain Rock Elementary was above both its LRC and SRC in 2022.
+Enrollment at Fountain Rock Elementary was above both its LRC and SRC in 2023.
 It is projected to remain above its SRC for the next ten (10) years.
 A few years ago, WCPS installed two (2) portable classrooms at Fountain Rock Elementary to provide additional educational space.

-The enrollment at Hickory Elementary exceeded its SRC in 2022.
-Current projections indicate that Hickory Elementary will remain above its SRC through 2032.
+The enrollment at Hickory Elementary exceeded its SRC in 2023.
+Current projections indicate that Hickory Elementary will remain above its SRC through 2033.
 Administrators have noted that the available classroom space of this open floor plan facility is limited.
 WCPS utilizes two (2) portable classroom spaces at Hickory to provide the additional needed educational space.

-Currently, the WCBOE is reviewing a Superintendent's Report and Recommendations for the Closing of Hickory Elementary School and Fountain Rock Elementary School & the Construction of a "Downsville Pike" Elementary School.
-This plan calls for the construction of a new elementary school on the land surrounding the WCPS Center for Education Services.
+On June 20, 2023, the WCBOE approved the closure of two (2) of its oldest and most inadequate elementary school facilities, Hickory and Fountain Rock elementary schools upon the opening of a new "Downsville Pike" Elementary.
+The new "Downsville Pike" Elementary will be constructed on the land surrounding the WCPS Center for Education Services.
 This school will be constructed to replace these two (2) aging elementary schools (Hickory and Fountain Rock) and will have the potential to increase seat capacity at the elementary school level.

-Enrollment at Lincolnshire Elementary was above its LRC in 2022.
-Lincolnshire Elementary is projected to remain above LRC in 2023.
+The enrollment at Lincolnshire Elementary was above LRC in 2023 but below SRC.
+Lincolnshire Elementary is projected to be above LRC again in 2024 and remain there until 2027.
 The enrollment forecast for Lincolnshire Elementary could change significantly pending the build out/rehabilitation of the existing Noland Village (Martin Heights), and other identified developments currently in concept phase in this attendance area.
 Students who attend Lincolnshire Elementary will matriculate to multiple middle and high schools.

-In 2022, the enrollment at Jonathan Hager Elementary was above LRC.
-It is projected to exceed its SRC in 2023.
+In 2023, the enrollment at Jonathan Hager Elementary was above both LRC and SRC.
+It is projected to exceed its SRC in 2024.
 Students who attend Jonathan Hager Elementary will matriculate to multiple middle and high schools.
+Jonathan

-Jonathan Hager Elementary is located within the Hager's Crossing Development.
-The enrollment growth projected for this elementary school is based on the final phase build of this development and other new developments in its attendance zone.
-Since all of these developments (beside McCleary Hill) reside in the South Hagerstown High and North Hagerstown High attendance areas, it should have very little future impact on Springfield Middle or Williamsport High.
+Hager Elementary is located within the Hager's Crossing Development, which recently completed all construction activities.
+The enrollment growth projected for this elementary school is based on other new/conceptual developments in its attendance zone.
+Since all of these developments (beside McCleary Hill) reside in the North Hagerstown High attendance areas, it should have very little future impact on Springfield Middle or Williamsport High.